• Skip to main content

 The other perks with the Victrola are the hard case with the metal corner guards, and the extra stylus they provide as a backup in case yours breaks.

 Overall, Victrola is a slightly better brand.
-They make a lot of vintage themed models, like the Navigator and this 50’s Retro inspired turntable.
+They make a lot of vintage themed models, like the Navigator and a 50’s Retro inspired turntable.

 Advantages Of The Crosley